CLOSED CHURCHES WITHIN THE

 the United Brethren Church projecting establishing a congregation in the

-homes of various prospective members.
-Three lots on the corner of East Fourteen
+the homes of various prospective members.
+Three lots on the corner of East

-declared “not being in a satisfactory location due to the development of the
+three lots were declared not being in a satisfactory location due to the

-community since their purchase” and the present church property was purchased
+development of the community since their purchase and the present church

-and ground was broken for a permanent place of worship.
-The building
+property was purchased and ground was broken for a permanent place of

 For most of its existence, Pleasant Valley was a station